-The Colorado part of the Green River region of northwest Colorado is the southeastern trending extension of the Washakie Basin of Wyoming, known also as the Sand Wash Basin.
+The Colorado part of the Green River region of northwest Colorado is the southeast-trending extension of the Washakie basin of Wyoming.
+That part of this structural basin lying south of the Cherokee Ridge, along the Colorado-Wyoming line, is termed the Sand Wash basin.